CommitteeOfZero/committeeofzero.github.io/_posts/2021-01-01-chaoshead-noah-progress-update-5.markdown

 # \*GIANT DRUM ROLL\*

-50%!
+Over 50%!
 Amazing late Christmas present, eh?

 And to celebrate this achievement, we're introducing a total completion percentage to the progress table.